m0stafanasr/softecTask/README.md

 We have 3 main pages [ Products - Cart - Orders ]
-each can access by navbar located in the navbar Component.
+each can access by navbar located in the navbar Component. and on the right side there is the cart component with the amount of items it have
 ## Home Page

 the main component that will open upon running the project, in this page, only products with quantity more than 0 will be shown.